Pilot 1 - Decision Aid

 Stakeholders: Life scientists, computer scientists

-Objectives: The main goal is to customise and evaluate tools/practices for reproducible workflows in life and computer sciences, with underlying objectives of extending the SCHEMA open-source platform to support reproducibility in both fields by leveraging software containerisation, workflow description languages (CWL, Snakemake), and experiment packaging specifications (RO-crate), particularly emphasising machine learning in computer science.
+Objectives: The main goal was to customise and evaluate tools/practices for reproducible workflows in life and computer sciences, with underlying objectives of extending the SCHEMA open-source platform to support reproducibility in both fields by leveraging software containerisation, workflow description languages (CWL, Snakemake), and experiment packaging specifications (RO-crate), particularly emphasising machine learning in computer science.

 Pilot 4 - Reproducibility Checklists for Computational Social Science Research